The Free Particle

 \[Ae^{ikx} + Be^{-ikx} = C\cos{kx}+D\sin{kx}. \blacksquare\]Conversely, expressing $A$ and $B$ in terms of $C$ and $D$, we get $A=\cfrac{C-iD}{2}$, $B=\cfrac{C+iD}{2}$.

-In quantum mechanics, when $V=0$, exponential functions represent moving waves and are most convenient when dealing with free particles.
-On the other hand, sine and cosine functions are useful for representing standing waves and naturally appear in the case of the infinite square well.
+In quantum mechanics, when $V=0$, exponential functions represent traveling waves and are most convenient when dealing with free particles.
+On the other hand, sine and cosine functions are suitable for representing standing waves and naturally appear in the case of infinite square wells.

-Unlike the infinite square well, there are no boundary conditions restricting $k$ and $E$ this time.
-In other words, a free particle can have any positive energy.
+Unlike the infinite square well, this time there are no boundary conditions that constrain $k$ and $E$.
+That is, a free particle can have any positive energy.

 Adding the time dependence $e^{-iEt/\hbar}$ to $\psi(x)$, we get